simonblee/marionette-dust/README.md

 # marionette-dust

 ## Overview
 DustJS templates for Marionette.
-Overrides the appropriate Marionette functions to allow dust rendering in the normal Marionette flow of execution.
+Overrides the Marionette.Renderer.render to allow dust rendering in the normal Marionette flow of execution.
+Bypasses Marionette TemplateCache as DustJS has its own cache.

 ## Dependencies
 * RequireJS